pkubik/msi/README.md

 # MSI

-Data analysis and Bayesian net model for crime prediction using BayesPy.
+Data analysis and Bayesian net model for crime prediction using Edward.